HIPAA TRAINING VIGNETTE

 FACEBOOK AND THE MYSTERIOUS BLUE DISEASE

-This privacy training program consists of a vignette about online social media.
-The video (~2 minutes) depicts the negative consequences when an employee posts personal data about an individual on a social media site.
+This short 3-min HIPAA training vignette involves online social media.
+The vignette depicts the negative consequences when an employee posts protected health information (PHI) about an individual on a social media site.

-The 2 quiz questions test on and reinforce lessons in the video.
-This privacy vignette can spice up a training program in a quick and memorable way.
-It is especially useful as part of a periodic privacy awareness campaign, and it can be used with other privacy vignettes throughout the year.
+The course consists of a video and 2 quiz questions.
+This vignette can spice up a HIPAA training program in a quick and memorable way.
+It is especially useful as part of a periodic HIPAA training campaign, and it can be used with other vignettes throughout the year.

 Please Contact Us to Evaluate this Program or Others